-Some people react to the COVID-19 mRNA vaccines with side effects such as fever, fatigue, chills, and feeling unwell.
-While the CDC maintains that these side effects are normal, people’s reaction to the vaccine varies greatly – from no reaction to more severe reactions.
+Some people react to COVID-19 mRNA vaccines with side effects such as fever, fatigue, chills, and feeling unwell.
+While the CDC maintains that these side effects are normal, people’s reactions to the vaccine vary greatly – from no reaction to more severe reactions.

 Age, of course, plays a role in how much of an immune response you will mount to any vaccine.

-Genetics is the other known factor in immune system response to vaccination.
-Researchers know that some people will not produce antibodies to the measles vaccine or the mumps vaccine – based on their genetics.
+Genetics is the other known factor in the immune system’s response to vaccination.
+Researchers know that some people will not produce antibodies to the measles or mumps vaccine – based on their genetics.
 Other studies outline which genetic variants are linked to a better immune response to the flu virus.
 (Read more: Vaccine Response and Your Genes)

 Genetic variants and the COVID-19 vaccines:

 We now have some information about genetic interactions with the Pfizer and Moderna mRNA vaccines for COVID-19.
-I’m sure more studies will come on this topic, but it is exciting to see the results from a large genetic-based study on the immune system response side effects to the vaccine.
+I’m sure more studies will come on this topic, but it is exciting to see the results from a large genetic-based study on the immune system’s response to side effects of the vaccine.

-Let’s dig into the details of this study on genetics and side effects from mRNA vaccines.
+Let’s dig into the details of this study on genetics and the side effects of mRNA vaccines.
 (Currently, in preprint, read it for yourself):

 The study used survey information combined with DNA data from approximately 17,000 people in the US (mainly Nevada).
 The survey asked about previous COVID-19 infections before vaccination (7.3%)